PointyBytes/Innkeeper/Innkeeper.md

 #### Monsters
 TODO:
 - List monsters and good resources for monsters.
-- Is there a theam to the monsters?
+- Is there a theme to the monsters?
 This can make the area feel more cohesive.

 #### Treasure
 TODO: